JanusRC/T2-Terminus/README.md

 As the name implies, a simple copy/paste file tree for use with Keil to ensure all libraries and peripheral drivers are in place.

+### espruinoT2
+A port of the espruino project (see www.espruino.com), that allows the T2 Terminus to run Javascript with an easy to use and intuitive interface.

 Demos